 After learning your objectives, Usability Sciences will create a customized research solution incorporating the following research activities to ensure a high quality, cost-effective outcome.

-- Review existing customer provided research: Many of our clients are Fortune 500 companies, which typically have an abundance of existing primary research.
-The trick for these situations is to parse out which data is relevant to the task at hand.
-This data is useful for establishing base demographics, as well as market segments and their defining characteristics.
+- Analyze existing customer provided research: Many of our clients are Fortune 500 companies, which typically have an abundance of existing primary research.
+We filter the relevant data to establish base demographics, as well as market segments and their defining characteristics.

-- Review existing secondary research: Secondary research, by which we mean any source of information not contained in the other research activities, can add industry or social context from perspectives far removed from a brand or organization’s internal take on the world, their markets and their customers.
+- Examine existing secondary research: Secondary research, or sources of information not contained in the other research activities, can add industry or social context from perspectives beyond a brand or organization’s view of their markets and customers.

 - Qualitative research: This can take the form of a field study, in-depth interviews (IDIs) or focus groups.
 Qualitative research is best undertaken after the primary quantitative research, survey data and other data sources are analyzed.

-Personas are portraits of different types of users that help team members share a common vision of the target audience, which saves time in decision-making and avoids risky guesswork.
-Your team will have confidence in your website’s design, knowing that it was created by focusing on your target audience’s needs.
+The mental model provides a coherence and consistency to the personas that reveals the cause-and-effect mechanism at work in their decision-making processes.
+The resulting personas are portraits of different types of users or customers that help team members share a common vision of the target audience, saving time in decision-making and pre-empting risky guesswork.
+Your team will have confidence in your product or website’s design, your content marketing strategy, your call center response strategies, or your sales approaches.

 Contact us today to better incorporate your target audience’s needs into your website.

 Also, let our team of user experience professionals take you through persona development insights:

 - Download this seven-part series that walks aspiring persona developers through the process of creating authentic, usable and predictive personas.
 Each part in the series provides detailed insights into execution, along with a variety of examples taken from actual projects and the training workshops they incorporate.